eddiedunnteaching/cit301/FinalProject.md

 Click on the `instance id` link and on the instance summary page click the link to copy the public IP to your clipboard.

 ## Ansible and Windows

 If you are a Mac or Linux user skip to the next section.
 If you are Windows... continue on.

-I have a project on github that has a `install.bat` file you can use to install a light, portable version of `cygwin` with `Ansible` already included.
+While you can certainly run Ansible on windows via python and pip, to keep everyone on the same page  I have created a repo on github that has a `install.bat` file you can use to install a light, portable version of `cygwin` with `Ansible` already included.

 1. [install.bat](https://raw.githubusercontent.com/eddiedunnteaching/cygwin-noadmin/main/install.bat)
 2. [run_shell.bat](https://raw.githubusercontent.com/eddiedunnteaching/cygwin-noadmin/main/run_shell.bat)